Pederson 3-run HR, Braves blank Brewers for 2-1 NLDS lead | Times Leader

 Milwaukee starter Freddy Peralta pitched four scoreless innings and was pulled for a pinch-hitter when the Brewers threatened in the fifth.

 Houser gave up singles to Travis d’Arnaud and Swanson to open the fifth.
-Pederson, hitting for Anderson, pulled a high fastball deep into the right-field seats for a 3-0 lead.
+Pederson, hitting for Anderson, pulled a high, inside fastball deep into the right-field seats for a 3-0 lead.

+“It didn’t look like a bad pitch to me, but give him credit,” Counsell said.

+Asked how he pulled the high pitch for the homer, Pederson shrugged and said, “I guess I’m a pretty good player, I don’t know.
+I knocked it out of the yard.”

 Adam Duvall made a crucial baserunning mistake when he tried to advance from first to second as Austin Riley tried to score from third on d’Arnaud’s flyball in the second.
 Left fielder Christian Yelich nailed Duvall for the third out before Riley crossed the plate, costing Atlanta a run.